Home Security Systems: Your Options for 2024

 • Key Features & Tech — Once upon a time entry sensors had to be bolted to doors and windows, and you might still find that with some professionally installed security systems.
 DIY systems have grown more and more popular though, and these typically offer easy adhesive or velcro installation that you can do yourself, no tools required.
 In either case, when a sensor is triggered, the system sends you a mobile alert.

 • Add-ons and Integrations — Some systems allow users to automate IoT devices based on the entry sensor’s status.
 For example, when a door opens, the base station can signal smart lights to turn on.
 We recommend installing an entry sensor on every possible first-floor entry into your home and on any accessible second-floor windows.
-However, you can purchase entry sensors to protect every door and window in your home.
+However, entry sensors are relatively inexpensive, which means you can likely buy enough to protect every door and window in your home.

 Motion Sensors